datacarpentry/image-processing/CONTRIBUTING.md

 (or comment on an existing thread) first to ensure that effort is not duplicated or spent making a change that will not be accepted by the Maintainers.

-#### Style / content guidelines
+#### Content / style guidelines
-- If you add an image / figure that was generated from python code, please include this code in your PR under `episodes/fig/source`.
+- If you add an image / figure that was generated from Python code, please include this code in your PR under `episodes/fig/source`.

-- Use the terms in the table below, when referring to python libraries within the lesson.
+- Use the terms in the table below, when referring to Python libraries within the lesson.
   The table gives two terms for each library: `Term for descriptive text` which should be used when discussing the library in plain English / full sentences and `Term for code` which should be used when referring to code (and within code).